So many people say they don’t like Pattaya and they wouldn’t go there just because they are told it has the biggest red light district in Thailand.

 - Tiffany’s Show, Thailand’s famous ladyboy cabaret

 Pattaya is also great for shopping.
-You can get all sorts of useful and weird stuff here.
-From western standard Central Festival shopping mall over Mike Shopping (brand fashion well copied for a good price, bargaining recommended) to food and handicraft markets right on the streets.
+You can find all sorts of useful and weird stuff here.
+From western standard Central Festival shopping mall over Mike Shopping Mall (brand fashion well copied for a good price, bargaining recommended) to food and handicraft markets right on the streets.

 Sunset in Pattaya